UOA-CS732-SE750-Students-2022/project-group-xerothermic-xeruses/packages/frontend/src/components/SignInButtons/README.md

 # SignInButtons

-Two buttons (sign in with Google, and continue as guest) separated by a divider.
+Two buttons (sign in with Google, and continue with email) separated by a divider.
+Handles modal popup for continuing with email.